 Prof. Shomali is also working on chapbook and full length poetry volume.
 Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, Cosmonauts Avenue, The Shade Journal, Tinderbox, Diode Press, The Pinch Journal, and Mizna, among others.
 For poems and essays, click here.

-At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; and a course of her design titled Trans/National Femininities.
-In Spring 2019, Prof. Shomali will teach another original course at UMBC titled “Arab and Muslim Experiences in the US.”
-It is the first course offered at UMBC that looks at Arab and Muslim life in the US.
-She has also developed university wide programming around Arab and Muslim identity, which will begin in AY 2018-19.
+At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; and the GWST Research + Activism Colloquium.
+She also designed and teaches two original courses: “Trans/National Femininities” and “Arab and Muslim Experiences in the US.”
+The latter is the first course offered at UMBC that looks at Arab and Muslim life in the US.
+Additionally, she has developed university-wide programming around Arab and Muslim identity.
 In Spring 2017, Prof. Shomali was awarded the Outstanding Faculty Ally Award at the Lavender Celebration, UMBC’s yearly event honoring LGBTQIA students, faculty, and staff.